danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 });
 ```

-When the query comes back successfully, our component re-renders and receives the data from Apollo.
+After the query is executed, our component re-renders and receives the data from Apollo.
 We still have a couple open questions:

 1. How does Apollo trigger a re-render of the component when the query completes?
 2. Will the `useQuery` hook re-read data from the cache every time the component re-renders from prop or state changes?